dgrzebyk/terraformExperiment/README.md

 4. create the defined infrastructure by running ``terraform apply -var-file=environment\dev.tfvars`` from the `tf_dataform_proj` directory.

-## Cleaning up
+## Clean up
-To destroy the infrastructure you can run `terraform destroy -var-file=environment\dev.tfvars` from the `tf_dataform_proj` directory.
+To destroy the infrastructure run `terraform destroy -var-file=environment\dev.tfvars` from the `tf_dataform_proj` directory.
 BigQuery tables have `force_delete=True` which ensures they cannot be accidentally deleted by running `terraform destroy`.
 Similar is the case for the Dataform repository which cannot be removed because it contains nested resources (workflow and a release).